- General Student Grievances

 All students are required to have personal health insurance.
-Lynchburg College does not provide nor endorse any specific plan.
+University of Lynchburg does not provide nor endorse any specific plan.
 The College encourages you to be diligent in your review to find the best plan for your needs.
 Students must submit the Health Information Form to the Student Health Center.

 Students enrolled in the PA Medicine program must provide documentation that the following immunizations have been obtained and/or proof of immunity.
 Students are responsible for any expenses related to required immunizations or testing.